momentohq/moderated-chat/README.md

 `GET /v1/translate/supportedLanguages` - returns the languages that the application currently supports `GET /v1/translate/token/<username>` - returns a short lived token that allows <username> to publish to the `chat-publish` topic

 In order to run these apis, there needs to be a secret stored in aws secrets manager with the path `moderated-chat/demo/secrets`.
+You can use the [setup-secrets.sh script](./infrastructure/setup-secrets.sh) to deploy this secret to your AWS account.

 This secret should be key value pairs in the format

 ```
 {